Fact-checks about tax savings and staffing cuts focus on decidedly local claims.

 Charlotte Nash's file

-Recent statements involving Charlotte Nash
+Recent statements by and about Charlotte Nash

 Recent stories featuring Charlotte Nash